 Note to self no. 08: Pregnancy edition

-My due date is just around the corner, and I'm sharing some notes of the things I've picked up the past nine months.
+My due date is getting close, and I'm sharing some notes of the things I've picked up the past nine months.

 Pattern and tutorial — Baby raglan shirt